Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/Assignments/assignment-02-css-drawing.md

 ## Description

+For this assignment you need top recreate all of the drawings that in the sample document.
+The answers are in the document but you should try and do them on your own.

 Draw a logo with CSS.
 Keep it simple and iconic.

 ### Why this assignment?